 So what is a good free cash flow?

 Generally speaking, the higher the number, the better.

 Because it indicates that the company is in a better position to pay its investors and grow its business, making it attractive to investors.

-But it's important to note that an extremely high free cash flow may not be a good sign sometimes, as it may indicates that the company is not investing in its business properly.
+However it's important to note that an extremely high free cash flow may not be a good sign sometimes, as it may indicate that the company is not investing in its business properly.

 In addition, companies operate differently from industry to industry.

 For example, companies in the oil and gas industry usually have higher capital expenditures, as they have to invest heavily in fixed assets such as drilling equipment.

 As a result, their free cash flow can be inconsistent over time.

 To address the problem, some investors tend to use the overall trend of free cash flow to help analyze a company's financial health.